Advancing the phenomenology of GeV-scale axion-like particles: Meson spectroscopy and ALP interactions

 where $\theta_{aA^{0}}^{\text{eff}}$ is the mixing angle.
 We see that it vanishes at $m_{a} = m_{A^{0}}$, and hence lacks the enhancement.
 Therefore, compared to the mixing with the heavy pseudoscalar mesons, it is expected to be subdominant.
 In addition, incorporating them in a consistent way with the other mesons that are already included in our approach is a non-trivial task.
 For these two reasons, we will drop their interactions with ALPs.
 We return to this question in Sec.~\ref{app:open-problems}.

-Nevertheless, as we will see, the mixing between axial-vectors and light pseudoscalar mesons are important to describe the interactions of pseudoscalar excitations with vector and light pseudoscalar mesons.
+Nevertheless, as we will see, the mixing between axial-vector and light pseudoscalar mesons is important to describe the interactions of pseudoscalar excitations with vector and light pseudoscalar mesons.
 Therefore, we briefly describe their phenomenology in Sec.~\ref{app:adding-VA}.

 Our treatment of their interactions follows Refs.~\cite{Parganlija:2012fy,Parganlija:2016yxq,Giacosa:2024epf}.
 It utilizes the description of different vector, axial-vector, heavy scalar, and pseudoscalar excitations using the $SU(3)$ symmetry, assuming that masses originate from a condensate of the heavy scalar nonet, and fixing the interaction couplings by matching the theoretical prediction of various decay widths with experimentally observed data.
 This model is called the \textit{E}xtended \textit{L}inear \textit{S}igma Model, or \textbf{ELSM}.
 The crucial point is that we turn off the contributions from axial-vector and heavy pseudoscalar sectors for the scale $m \lesssim 1\text{ GeV}$, which is explained by the incompleteness of the ELSM in the meson spectrum mass range $M < 1\text{ GeV}$ (see Sec.~\ref{app:open-problems}).